whisthq/whist/protocol/README.md

 Here is a schematic of the protocol infrastructure, with "Game Server = Virtual Machine" and "Game Client = User Client":
 ![img](img/protocol_infrastructure.png)

+The protocol is to be implemented in C.